 Rolled out by heavy hitters including Moncler, Prada, Marni and Versace, quilted jackets are back for FW20.
 Only this time they’re bigger and brighter than ever before (which is saying something).
 We have to say, we still prefer more muted tones such as black or navy, which will offer longevity.

 It’s not just that quilted jackets are trending hard, they’re also one of the warmest and most practical options when it comes to selecting a winter coat.
 So, where once you had to suffer in the name of fashion, this year you can revel in it and stay cosy instead.

+Whether it was oversized suiting or wide-leg trousers, pinstripes were everywhere at the menswear shows.
 It’s a welcome return for one of the coolest patterns in tailoring.
 If business casual is well, too casual, opt for fine quality pinstriped suit.
 Single breasted is a classic option but to go for the full look, try a double-breasted jacket with peak lapels because tailoring has just gone full circle.

 Whether you’re scaling the north face of K2 or simply wandering through the city in the November rain, a pair of hiking boots will see you right.
 Heritage brands like Fracap, Diemme and Danner have been instrumental in bringing the traditional leather hiking boot into the fashion spotlight.
 Now the style is gaining such momentum that Ralph Lauren even kitted the US Winter Olympic team out with a pair each for the opening ceremony.